socraticDevBlog/eng_blog/src/pages/posts/063-leetcodekata.md

 where they are insanely good at.

 At some point, I was like fish in water building and improving web apps.
-At another, I could not have been happier writing Terraform code (infrastructure as code domain-specific language) to provisionning and configure cloud resources.
+At another, I could not have been happier writing Terraform code (infrastructure-as-code domain-specific language) provisionning and configuring cloud resources.

 Feeling competent at work is a great feeling!